Laurel's Tomato Growing Tips &

 Take that sample home with you; you are going to need it later.
 Plant something in it.
 Wait 2 weeks for results before you order a load of it.

-DO NOT ALLOW THE TRUCK DRIVER TO DUMP THE LOAD BEFORE YOU INSPECT IT
+DO NOT ALLOW THE DRIVER TO DUMP THE LOAD BEFORE YOU INSPECT IT!

 When it arrives on the truck, you must insist on inspecting the soil before you let them dump it.
 Hand the driver a big shovel; have the driver dig out a shovelful to show you.
 Be sure it is exactly as the same as the sample you have right there with a plant growing in it.